stcarrez/ada-awa/README.md

   - Fix #45: AWA start command option --max-upload-size and --max-form-size don't accept a value
   - Update Trumbowyg editor to version 2.26.0
   - Use Markdown for the AWA comments and questions modules

-## Version 2.4.0 - Aug 2022
-- Add support for SQL queries embedded in applications with ARE
-- Fix #20: Do not use git:// protocol
-- New EasyMDE plugin to integrate the Easy Markdown Editor
-- Update AWA blog and AWA wiki to use the EasyMDE editor for Markdown
-- Use Dynamo 1.3.0, Ada Server Faces 1.5.0, Ada Servlet 1.6.0, OpenAPI Ada 0.6.0
-- Use Ada Wiki 1.4.0, Ada Database Objects 2.3.0
-- Use Ada Keystore 1.3.3, Ada EL 1.8.5, Ada Utility Library 2.5.0

 [List all versions](https://github.com/stcarrez/ada-awa/blob/master/NEWS.md)